Nightrage: Wearing a Martyr's Crown and Vengeance Descending (2009–2010)

 Vocalist Antony Hämäläinen, bassist Anders Hammer, and drummer Johan Nunez joined the band in the summer of 2007.
 Their fourth album, Wearing a Martyr's Crown, was recorded, produced, and mixed by Fredrik Nordström at Studio Fredman for a 2009 release date.

 On 18 February 2010, Nightrage released their third music video for the song "Wearing a Martyr's Crown."
-The video was again directed by Bob Katsionis.
+Bob Katsionis directed the video.

-"A Grim Struggle", "Collision of Fate", "Shed the Blood", and "Wearing a Martyr's Crown" were made available as downloadable content for the Rock Band video game series on Xbox.
-On 30 June 2011, "A Grim Struggle" was made available for download on the PlayStation 3 console.
+"A Grim Struggle", "Collision of Fate", "Shed the Blood", and "Wearing a Martyr's Crown" were available as downloadable content for the Rock Band video game series on Xbox.
+On 30 June 2011, "A Grim Struggle" was available for download on the PlayStation 3 console.

 Vengeance Descending is a double CD reissue of albums Sweet Vengeance and Descent into Chaos.
-The first disc features a bonus track called "Gloomy Daydreams", and the second one features "Black Skies", which was also a bonus track.
+The first disc features the bonus track "Gloomy Daydreams", and the second one features "Black Skies", also a bonus track.
 Both tracks were previously only available in Japanese releases.